-When deciding whether a medicine should receive accelerated approval, the FDA carefully considers the scientific data behind the surrogate endpoint and requires substantial evidence for approval, maintaining the same gold standard review and requirements for safety and effectiveness as that used for traditional FDA approval.3
+When deciding whether a medicine should receive accelerated approval, the FDA carefully considers the scientific data behind the surrogate endpoint and requires substantial evidence for approval, maintaining the same gold standard review and requirements for safety and effectiveness as that used for traditional FDA approval.

-The FDA requires sponsors of accelerated approval products to conduct post-approval studies to verify the anticipated clinical benefit, and the Agency can use expedited procedures to withdraw a product or indication approved under the accelerated approval pathway based on a number of reasons, including if the post-approval studies fail to verify the predicted benefit.4
+The FDA requires sponsors of accelerated approval products to conduct post-approval studies to verify the anticipated clinical benefit, and the Agency can use expedited procedures to withdraw a product or indication approved under the accelerated approval pathway based on a number of reasons, including if the post-approval studies fail to verify the predicted benefit.
+Congress in 2022 passed the Food and Drug Omnibus Reform Act to give the FDA additional authority regarding initiation and completion of these post-approval confirmatory trials.

-Of the 165 therapies that received accelerated approval over the last ten years, only six indications have been withdrawn, and an additional nine sponsors withdrew their applications for accelerated approval indications.5
+Of the 165 therapies that received accelerated approval over the last ten years, only six indications have been withdrawn, and an additional nine sponsors withdrew their applications for accelerated approval indications.